b2b vs b2c marketing

 But Salesforce is not the only company challenging the status quo.
 A shining illustration of an exemplary B2B Content Marketing campaign can be seen in Caterpillar’s remarkable efforts.
 Their campaign encapsulates what a successful B2B content strategy should strive to achieve.

-Typical content elements of a B2B company appear (that machine-related data), the purpose is fulfilled, contains essential information for decision making, and appears on the proper channels – all this adds up to a good campaign.
+Typical content elements of a B2B company appear (that machine-related data), the purpose is fulfilled, it contains essential information for decision-making, and it appears on the proper channels—all this adds up to a good campaign.

 HubSpot and Their Free Marketing Resources